Hardware

 NDAA

 As of 2024, NDAA hardware is required for drone operations in the United States in certain locations.
+BlueUAS is a program to certify hardware and simplify the procurement process.

 - Cube Orange+ -- This ecosystem requires more tinkering with settings, but the hardware available is standardized, making it a good general choice.
 Comes with ADS-B, an important safety tool.
+Supports RTK capture and injection.

 - 3DR -- US made drone and radio hardware.